Evaluating Plant Brushing as a Strategy for Height Control in Edible Crop Species

 Dan Birnstihl came to the University of New Hampshire (UNH) to study sustainable agriculture and food systems and will graduate in spring 2018 with a bachelor of science degree.
 His hometown is Manchester, New Hampshire, but his path to UNH included a career in the military.
 Dan’s interest in hydroponics is of long standing; in addition to the formal research project for which he was granted an Undergraduate Research Award (URA) in spring 2017, he has experimented with various ways to build small, home-based hydroponic systems.
 He has learned that research is a constantly evolving, dynamic process.
 For example, rapid fluctuation in water pH in hydroponic systems caused him to think of possible solutions to this problem, such as automatic pH adjustment injectors or systems that use more water in a recirculating system.
 Dan will bring all he learned through his research to his position as farm manager at a new farm-to-table restaurant, Hip Peas Farm, in Hooksett, New Hampshire, where he has worked part-time throughout his senior year at UNH and will work full-time upon graduation in May 2018.

-Ryan Dickson is associate state extension specialist for greenhouse management and technologies for the University of New Hampshire (UNH) Cooperative Extension.
-He is also a New Hampshire agricultural experiment station researcher for the Department of Agriculture, Nutrition, and Food Systems.
+Dr. Ryan Dickson is a scientist with the New Hampshire Agricultural Experiment Station, which is part of UNH's College of Life Sciences and Agriculture.
+He is also a UNH Cooperative Extension specialist and professor of greenhouse management and technologies.
 He has worked at UNH for two years and specializes in greenhouse crop nutrition, irrigation, hydroponics, and plant physiology.
-Dr. Dickson reports that working with Dan on his research project was both satisfactory and fun, and they both learned a great deal about controlling plant height in hydroponics.
+Dickson reports that working with Dan on his research project was both satisfactory and fun, and they both learned a great deal about controlling plant height in hydroponics.
 He has mentored several undergraduate researchers in his lab, but Dan is the first URA recipient and Inquiry author.
-Dr. Dickson is enthusiastic about students learning to write for academic and general audiences and believes the ability to explain technical information clearly is important for their future academic and professional careers.
+Dickson is enthusiastic about students learning to write for academic and general audiences and believes the ability to explain technical information clearly is important for their future academic and professional careers.

 Copyright 2018, Dan Birnstihl